kawanet/msgpack-lite/README.md

 `msgpack.createCodec()` function accepts some options.

-It does NOT have the preset extension types defined per default.
+It does NOT have the preset extension types defined when no options given.

 ```js
 var codec = msgpack.createCodec();